Fall Semester (1 October - 22 December, 2022)

 - Acquire a sound knowledge of international humanitarian law through introductory lectures.

-- Be involved in research and practice-oriented projects projects commissioned by relevant stakeholders as the NATO (Allied Command Operations Legal Office at SHAPE) and eventually the International Committee of the Red Cross (ICRC).
-See below for further details: ‘2020 Projects’;
+- Be involved in research and practice-oriented projects projects commissioned by relevant stakeholders as the NATO (Allied Command Operations Legal Office at SHAPE), the Center of Excellence for Stability Police Units and eventually the Italian Red Cross and the International Committee of the Red Cross (ICRC).
+See below for further details: ‘2022 Projects’;

 will permit to identify interested students

-due to some limits related to the management of the IHL Legal Clinic – eg. max. around 10 students (see below ‘relevant dates and application process’).
+due to some limits related to the management of the IHL Legal Clinic – eg. max. around 10/12 students (see below ‘relevant dates and application process’).
+Any student enrolled at the Department of Law (including Erasmus students or other foreign students involved in exchange projects) are invited to join the selection process.

 Course Learning Objectives